shininglite/employee-directory/README.md

 A user is able to:

-Sort the table
+Sort the table by name
-Filter the users by name
+Filter the users by name or other characters, such as numbers contained in phone number

 This application is deployed to GitHub pages.
 As a reference below, are instructions on how this was done.